theshakeabhi/21daysofcode/log.md

 **Thoughts on today's progress: Ooookhay, studying at this point of time is not as productive as in the morning seesion I guess, getting tired and distracted easily, will be moving to morning session from tommorow.**

 **Next day rough plan: Complete chapter 3?
 Wiil do it tommorow :spells wrong, too lazy to google:**

+## Day 4 : 30 March 2020, Monday

+START-TIME: 17:25  <br>
+END-TIME: 18:08

+**Thoughts before starting: Today was moreover a lazy day, I didn't do BLENDER in the morining session also, I wouldn't have been working if not my friend wasn't there to whoop my ass over phone to do work, so yeah, planing to finish the chapter 3 and start the excercises, because I have to complete till Chapter 6 so that I can do problems on HackerRank.
+So yeah, that it for now.**

+**Today's progress: Just two submodules of chapter 3**

+**Thoughts on today's progress: Okay, was getting super distracted becaus eeverytime I read the book what comes to mind is how to be better at BLENDER, this is confusing, will have to figure a way out.
+Possibly because of BLENDER is something I wanna do more than coding right now, I don't know how long that will be but will have to balance it.
+I have sitting till like 1800 hours now but barely read for 5 minutes.
+So need to balance the urge.**

+**Next day rough plan: Not planning to much, plans to focus on the time while I am coding.**